LuqiPan/LuqiPan.github.io/polyglot.md

 ### Currently Pursuing:

-- Clojure (it's a modern Lisp, and I like it)
+- Clojure (it's a modern Lisp, and I like it. also there's constantly new ideas brought up by Rich Hickey, which is great!)
 - OCaml (write TCP/IP library in OCaml, for CSCI1680)
 - Scala (write a STM library in Scala, for Reading and Research)